elephantscale/es-training-new/course-outlines/AI/Building-AI-Applications-for-Edu.md

   * Controlling actions taken by AI
   * Security
   * Data governance
+  * AI in Education: Use Cases & Challenges
 * In this course, the students learn how build the AI systems.
   * Prepare your data and store it in the semantic search databases
   * Rules of sending questions to AI